MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

 ## **Visualize Topic Hierarchy**
 The topics that were created can be hierarchically reduced.
 In order to understand the potential hierarchical structure of the topics, we can use `scipy.cluster.hierarchy` to create clusters and visualize how they relate to one another.
-This might help selecting an appropriate `nr_topics` when reducing the number of topics that you have created.
+This might help to select an appropriate `nr_topics` when reducing the number of topics that you have created.
 To visualize this hierarchy, run the following:

 ```python